asyncbridge/tsinghua-tencent-100k/README.md

 ### Install cuDNN
 - I downloaded the cuDNN 6.0 version from [cuDNN 6.0](https://developer.nvidia.com/rdp/cudnn-archive).
 - Please visit to above link and select "Download cuDNN v6.0 (April 27, 2017), for CUDA 8.0" and then click on "cuDNN v6.0 Library for Linux".
 - The cudnn-8.0-linux-x64-v6.0-tgz file will be downloaded.
-Please decompress the tgz file and copy cuDNN include and library files to /usr/local/cuda/ directory.
+Please decompress the tgz file and copy cuDNN include and library files to /usr/local/cuda/ directory as follows.

 ```bash
 tar -xzvf cudnn-8.0-linux-x64-v6.0.tgz